-Evolving cybersecurity threats and the related concerns regarding data security and privacy are driving enterprises to seek more reliable tools for identity management and access control.
+Evolving cybersecurity threats and concerns regarding data security and privacy are driving enterprises to embrace mobile biometrics for authentication and seek more reliable tools for identity management and access control.
 The current move toward passwordless authentication requires innovative access solutions, and mobile biometrics is emerging as one potential option to address the vulnerabilities associated with traditional login methods.

-In 2018, only 5 percent of enterprises relying on biometrics as part of their security protocols used mobile applications, but Gartner predicts this figure could jump to 70 percent by 2022.
-Biometrics is already a main feature on many mobile devices, such as smartphones, laptops, tablets and wearables, and it has become a normal part of everyday life for the millions of people using these devices.
+The global mobile biometrics market size is expected to reach $91.9 billion by 2028, rising at a growth rate of 21.8% CAGR during the forecast period, and Gartner predicts 70 percent of organizations use mobile biometrics authentication for workforce access.
+Biometric authentication is already a main feature on many mobile devices, such as smartphones, laptops, tablets and wearables, and it has become a normal part of everyday life for the millions of people using these devices.

 This increasing ubiquity of biometric authentication using a range of different identification methods makes mobile biometrics more accessible in the workplace.
 As enterprises search for ways to improve security, mobile devices present themselves as familiar platforms on which to deploy alternative identity management solutions.